In my post, I show you how to backup your WordPress website and database with a free plugin, step by step.

 To install a plugin on WordPress, hover your mouse over ‘Plugins’ on the left, then select ‘Add New’.

-In the WordPress plugin library, type ‘Updraft’ into the search box.
+Type ‘Updraft’ into the search box.

 The plugin is called ‘UpdraftPlus WordPress Backup Plugin’.
 As of April 2021, it has over 3 million installations.